Dexter High School Athletics

 Students will not be able to practice or compete until these items are completed.
 All the information needed for these items is contained in the modules below.

 Every student who participates in high school athletics must complete an electronic registration form once each year.
 Parents can call our office to update sports and contact info if needed.
 Use the link below to register your student.
 This form must be completed each year.
 Forms can be completed starting July 1 for the upcoming school year.
+Please use the form for the building your student attends.

 Once tryouts have concluded, school sport* participants must meet district pay-to-play requirements.
 All pay-to-play payments can be made online through Community Education, or in person at the DHS Athletic Office.